josmar-crwdstffng/angular/aio/content/guide/migration-module-with-providers.md

 ## What should I do if the schematic prints a TODO comment?

 The schematic will print a TODO comment in the event that it cannot detect the correct generic for the `ModuleWithProviders` type.
-In this case, you'll want to manually add the correct generic to `ModuleWithProviders`.
+In this case, you will want to manually add the correct generic to `ModuleWithProviders`.
 It should match the type of whichever `NgModule` is returned in the `ModuleWithProviders` object.

 ## What does this mean for libraries?